danielfm/danielfm.github.io/content/my-setup.md

 #### CalyxOS

 I use the same device both for work and my personal life.
-In order to separate the two, I use the [Shelter app](https://f-droid.org/en/packages/net.typeblog.shelter/) for cloning apps into the work profile and install other apps required for my work from there, such as Slack, [Bitwarden](https://bitwarden.com) and a VPN service.
+In order to separate the two, I use a separate Work profile for work-related apps, such as Slack, [Bitwarden](https://bitwarden.com).

-I also try to keep privacy-invasive apps in the work profile as well, as this is kept disabled most of the time.
 The work profile is also configured with always-on VPN to ensure all work related traffic flows through an encrypted tunnel.
 The VPN service I use also supports a kill switch, so that no traffic is allowed unless the VPN is up and running.

-I don't keep a Google account signed in this device for extended periods of time.
-I think I only logged in once so I could restore the Whatsapp backup after switching phones, but logged out right after.
-For things like push notifications and location services, microg works well enough.
+I keep social networks and other privacy-invasive apps in a separate user.
+The friction of swapping between users is enough to motivate me to use these applications as little as possible.

-My personal profile also have an always-on VPN with a kill switch enabled.
+I don't keep a Google account signed in this device, and my personal profile also have an always-on VPN with a kill switch enabled.

-Some of the apps I use regularly: [AntennaPod](https://f-droid.org/en/packages/de.danoeh.antennapod/), [Bromite](https://www.bromite.org/), [DAVx5](https://f-droid.org/en/packages/at.bitfire.davdroid/), [Element](https://f-droid.org/en/packages/im.vector.app/), [Infinity](https://f-droid.org/en/packages/ml.docilealligator.infinityforreddit/), [NewPipe](https://f-droid.org/en/packages/org.schabi.newpipe/), [NextCloud](https://f-droid.org/en/packages/com.nextcloud.client/), [OpenTasks](https://f-droid.org/en/packages/org.dmfs.tasks/), [Orgzly](https://f-droid.org/en/packages/com.orgzly/), [Password Store](https://f-droid.org/en/packages/dev.msfjarvis.aps/), [Signal](https://signal.org/android/apk/), [Yubico Authenticator](https://f-droid.org/en/packages/com.yubico.yubioath/).
+Some of the apps I use regularly: [AntennaPod](https://f-droid.org/en/packages/de.danoeh.antennapod/), [DAVx5](https://f-droid.org/en/packages/at.bitfire.davdroid/), [Element](https://f-droid.org/en/packages/im.vector.app/), [Etesync](https://www.etesync.com/), [Infinity](https://f-droid.org/en/packages/ml.docilealligator.infinityforreddit/), [NewPipe](https://f-droid.org/en/packages/org.schabi.newpipe/), [OpenTasks](https://f-droid.org/en/packages/org.dmfs.tasks/), [Orgzly](https://f-droid.org/en/packages/com.orgzly/), [Password Store](https://f-droid.org/en/packages/dev.msfjarvis.aps/), [Signal](https://signal.org/android/apk/), [Yubico Authenticator](https://f-droid.org/en/packages/com.yubico.yubioath/).

 ##### Things to improve